The Story of Salome

+Herodious was delighted, John the Baptist was dead, but Jesus of Nazareth was not and he continued to preach his message of peace until he too was arrested.
 Yet again Herod Antipas tried to evade responsibility by passing Jesus onto Pontius Pilate who once more washed his hands of the problem declaring that it did not fall within his jurisdiction.

 Mocked by Herodious and threatened with the same fate as John the Baptist, Jesus remained unmoved.
 When they demanded that he perform one of the miracles for which his fame had spread, he again refused.

 Herod Antipas and Herodious were later summoned to Rome where at the prompting of his sly and ambitious nephew Herod Agrippa the Emperor Caligula stripped him of his Title and his Kingdom

 Neither Herod Antipas nor Herodious were ever permitted to return to Galilee but were instead exiled to Gaul but then given the reputation of Caligula they were perhaps fortunate to escape with their lives.